Pyreko/yt-community-post-archiver/README.md

    ```

    This will spawn a headless Chrome instance (that is, you won't see a Chrome window) and download all posts
-   it can find from the provided page.
+   it can find from the provided page, and save results in an automatically created folder called `archive-output`
+   in the same directory.

    If you want to set the save location, then use `-o`: